smasonuk/falken-core/docs/v1-runtime.md

 ## Usage Flow

+This document describes the advanced `New`/`Session` runtime path.
+For the simple in-memory embedded-agent path, use `falken.NewAgent`.

 Hosts assemble the runtime with `falken.Config`, then use the session lifecycle:

 1. `falken.New(config)` validates required configuration and resolves canonical paths.